Sherman Alexie Biography

-Sherman Joseph Alexie Jr. was born in Spokane, Washington on October 7, 1966.
+Sherman Joseph Alexie Jr. is novelist, short story writer, and poet and Spokane-Coeur d'Alene Native American who was born in Spokane, Washington, on October 7, 1966.
 Like Arnold Spirit Jr. (“Junior”) in The Absolutely True Diary of a Part-Time Indian, Alexie was born with congenital hydrocephalus: he had excess spinal fluid on his brain.
 As a complication of this condition—and of the resulting surgery—Alexie had regular seizures throughout his early childhood.
-His enlarged cranium earned him the nickname “The Globe” from the other kids in the town of Wellpinit on the Spokane Indian Reservation where he grew up.
+His enlarged cranium earned him the nickname “The Globe” from the other kids in the town of Wellpinit on the Spokane Reservation where he grew up.
 In addition to being teased, Alexie was often physically beaten and bullied for his awkward appearance and precocious intellect.
 He had read all the books in the Wellpinit School Library by the age of twelve.
 Alexie’s father, Sherman Joseph Alexie Sr., was an alcoholic who sometimes disappeared from home for days or weeks at a time.
 Alexie’s mother, Lillian Agnes Cox, did most of the work raising Sherman and his five siblings.
 She supported the family with a day job at the Wellpinit Trading Post and by sewing and selling quilts.

 At the age of fourteen, Alexie left Wellpinit to attend an almost all-white public high school in the town of Reardan, Washington, twenty-two miles from home.
-He became the star player, captain, and the only person of American Indian ancestry on the Reardan Indians’ basketball team.
+He became the star player, captain, and the only person of Native Indian ancestry on the Reardan Indians’ basketball team.
 After graduating, Alexie was awarded a scholarship at nearby Gonzaga University.
 He pursued medicine, then law, but he also struggled with social anxiety and alcohol abuse.
 As a result of his alcoholism, Alexie dropped out of school and moved to Seattle in 1987.
 He began working as a busboy, and, after being robbed at knifepoint while he was in a drunken stupor, he resolved to quit drinking and re-enroll at Washington State University.
-Alexie took a creative writing class with the Chinese-American poet, Alex Kuo, who told him to write and to read the poetry of other American Indians.
+Alexie took a creative writing class with the Chinese-American poet Alex Kuo, who told him to write and to read the poetry of other Native Americans.
 Encouraged, Alexie soon began composing his own poems and stories.
 He published his first collections, I Would Steal Horses and The Business of Fancydancing, in 1992.
-Critics immediately recognized Alexie as a promising American Indian writer and placed him among the ranks of such well-known authors as N. Scott Momaday, Leslie Mormon Silko, and Louise Erdrich.
+Critics immediately recognized Alexie as a promising writer and placed him among the ranks of such well-known authors as N. Scott Momaday, Leslie Marmon Silko, and Louise Erdrich.